Sunday, January 27, 2019 - 12:45 pm to 1:45 pm

-These new gene editing tools, including CRISPR, make precise cuts to plant and animal DNA and often do not involve inserting genes from other organisms.
+These new gene editing tools, including CRISPR, make precise cuts to plant and animal DNA and often do not involve inserting DNA from other organisms.

-As imaginations run wild as to where these tools will lead us – An end to crop diseases?
-Designer babies? – the debate and investigations about possible risks continue.
+As imaginations run wild as to where these tools will lead us – Sustainable crop production?
+An end to crop diseases? – the debate and investigations about risks continue.

-Pressure from the biotech industry is high for farmers and consumers to accept these “new and improved” genetic modification techniques – and their promised precision and reliability – with minimal or zero regulation, and for the organic movement to include them in organic food production.
+Pressure from the biotech industry is high for farmers, politicians, and consumers to accept these supposedly improved genetic modification techniques – and their promised precision and reliability – with minimal or zero regulation, and for the organic movement to include them in organic food production.

 Risks are further compounded by the accessibility of these tools – citizens can purchase DIY kits to biohack DNA in the comfort of their homes for under $150.

 Who will create the GM seeds of the future?

 It is crucial for organic farmers and consumers to participate in the discussion over these new technologies, especially given that the motivation behind much of it is the same as for GMOs.

 Join US-based former genetic engineer Jonathan R Latham, PhD, and editor of Independent ScienceNews, as he explains the science behind these new tools and their risks.